apiaxle/website/_posts/2013-10-29-acquisition-statement.md

 ## What will happen to ApiAxle?

 Exicon fully intends to keep pushing development forward with ApiAxle.
+The project will get a huge boost in resources, not just development but also some great advisers not least in the Exicon CEO, Stefan Rust.
 I will remain as the product owner and the OSS component will live on and keep improving at a steady pace.

 <div class="letter-sig"><b>Phil Jackson</b></div>